netspective/www.netspective.com/src/content/about-us/newsroom/2012-11-12-netspective-advises-medical-device-manufacturers-to-get-into-software-services-and-health-data-integration-to-help-offset-revenue-losses.md

 **Quotes**

 > *" The solutions to revenue and profit pressures are not simple but the good news is that medical device manufacturers have many revenue generation opportunities in software, services, and big data.
-Strong knowledge of regulated IT, modern software development, open source technologies, and the new service-based economy are all required but easy to enough to acquire or outsource today.*
+Strong knowledge of regulated IT, modern software development, open source technologies, and the new service-based economy are all required but easy to enough to acquire or outsource today. "*
 _**Shahid Shah**_

-> *" The next decade will see many stakeholders struggle with healthcare data management and device vendors should help hospitals increase the value of their device purchases through software and data.*
+> *" The next decade will see many stakeholders struggle with healthcare data management and device vendors should help hospitals increase the value of their device purchases through software and data. "*
 _**Shahid Shah**_

-> *" He who creates, manages, owns, and puts to use healthcare data wins in the end.*
+> *" He who creates, manages, owns, and puts to use healthcare data wins in the end. "*
 _**Shahid Shah**_

 <br />